 - Application of these metrics to studying star formation at high redshift.

-- Studies of the spectral energy distribution from radio to infrared bands with an emphasis on disentangling emission from synchrotron, free-free, and dust emission.
+- Studies of the spectral energy distribution from radio to infrared bands with an emphasis on disentangling synchrotron, free-free, and dust emission.

 - Separation of emission from AGN and emission from star formation activity.

 - Comparisons of radio, millimetre, and submillimetre star formation rates to rates measured in other bands.

 - Discussions on potential future technical developments that will aid in measuring star formation in these wavebands.

 Registration is now open.
 The abstract submission deadline is 14 April 2017, and the registration deadline is 15 May 2017.
 To register, please submit the form on the registration page.